Marion Woodman ⎯ Integrating Body + Soul

 Woodman ⎯ Integrating Body + Soul

 What if integrating body and soul plays a significant role in therapy?
 And in doing so, it allows life to fulfill itself through us; Marion Woodman is confident it does.
-I explore in this paper some of the theories Woodman brought to analytic psychology and her unique take and contribution to its practice.
+In this paper, I explore some of the theories Woodman brought to analytic psychology and her unique take on and contribution to its practice.
 I will share the background of Woodman’s work, describe the main points of view of her theory, the model's central assumptions, including significant definitions of terms associated with this theory, and how I personally relate to her pioneering post-Jungian approach.

 Marion Woodman, a Jungian analyst, author, teacher, lecturer, and poet born in Ontario, Canada, in 1928, was one of the first to face and treat eating disorders with Jung’s concepts.
 She dedicated her studies and subsequent books to topics ranging from obesity, anorexia, addiction, the drive for perfection, obsession, the body's role in healing, and the devastation the repressed feminine can have.
 After attending the C.G Jung Institute in Zurich, she became interested in the unconscious mind and the role of masculine and feminine energies both internally and externally that, when out of proportion, can result in various physical and psychological illnesses.